 What to Bring to Your Exam

-As part of your assessment, expect to have your pupils dilated, which will temporarily make your eyes more glare-sensitive and can blur vision for a few hours.
-Bring a pair of sunglasses and arrange for someone to drive you home immediately after your appointment, as outside light makes it difficult to drive.
+As part of your assessment, you can expect to have your pupils dilated, which will temporarily make your eyes more glare-sensitive and can blur vision for a few hours.
+We recommend bringing a pair of sunglasses and arrange for someone to drive you home immediately after your appointment, as the outside light will appear bright and unclear, making driving unsafe.